luomus/species-challenge/README.md

     - Challenge sort order (int) for the front page
     - Chart of species accumulation
     - Activity stats, e.g. users active during last 7 days, new participations
+    - Exclude existing species from the autocomplete?
+Could exclude all top N species, what to do then?
 - Nice:
     - Admin to see user email
+    - Min and max dates instead of year to database
+        - Database structure change, content change and sql dump update
+        - Challenge form update, with date fields
+        - Challenge year validation replacement with min & max validation
+        - Test
+        - Use these when creating date fields on participation form
+            - Existing fields / Python
+            - Empty fields / Python
+            - Additional species fields / js

 #### Pages